Pennsville Township, New Jersey

 Pennsville Township is a township in Salem County, in the U.S. state of New Jersey.
 The township is named for William Penn.
 It is the westernmost town in New Jersey.
 As of the 2020 United States census, the township's population was 12,684, a decrease of 725 (−5.4%) from the 2010 census count of 13,409, which in turn reflected an increase of 215 (+1.6%) from the 13,194 counted in the 2000 census.

 The township had the 24th-highest property tax rate in New Jersey, with an equalized rate of 4.285% in 2020, compared to 3.476% in the county as a whole and a statewide average of 2.279%.
-The township, and all of Salem County, is part of South Jersey and of the Philadelphia-Wilmington-Camden, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley or Philadelphia metropolitan area.
+The township, and all of Salem County, is part of South Jersey and the Philadelphia metropolitan area.

 History

 Early history

 At the time of the European settlements in America in the 1600s, the Lenni Lenape Tribe called Unilachtigo occupied the area, calling it "Hoppemense."
 In 1638 Sweden established a trading fort in Wilmington, and called it Fort Christina.
 Only 24 Swedish Soldiers came on the first expedition.
 Their orders were to buy land, build a fort and establish trade on the West side of the Delaware River.
 There were no colonists at Fort Christina in 1638.
 It wasn't until 1641 that the Swedes purchased land on the east side of the Delaware River.
 A May 1671 Census of the Delaware by Walter Wharton documents Swedes and Finns living on the East side of the Delaware River in what is known as Pennsville today.